edefimov/async-sockets/docs/source/socket_types.rst

        ]
    );

 The above code will create persistent socket.

-For now two options are available for ``createSocket()`` method:

-    * AsyncSocketFactory::SOCKET_OPTION_IS_PERSISTENT
-        **boolean**, flag whether this socket must be persistent, default value *false*

-    * AsyncSocketFactory::SOCKET_OPTION_PERSISTENT_KEY
-        **string**, key for storing socket resource, applicable only if *AsyncSocketFactory::SOCKET_OPTION_IS_PERSISTENT* is *true*.
-Using various values for this key allows to establish multiple persistent connections to the same host and port.
-Default value is empty string.
+See :doc:`persistent sockets <persistent_sockets>` to get detailed information.

+All available options are now linked with :doc:`persistent sockets <persistent_sockets>`.